pbinkley/rcb-manual/sections/14-conclusion.md

-chapters, and epitomized in the tables above, the conclusion follows inescapably that printing is no longer to be regarded as the sole technique by which the materials and&nbsp;{%- include columnbreak.html canvas=359 col=2 -%}&nbsp;products of research are to be reproduced.
+chapters, and epitomized in the tables above, the conclusion follows inescapably that printing is no longer to be regarded as the sole technique by which the materials and {% include columnbreak.html canvas=359 col=2 %} products of research are to be reproduced.

 It follows also that the financing of the reproduction and distribution of research materials may now be accomplished in